Ahmed-nail/Maze-solving-robot/README.md

-## Maze solving robot and fire detected
+no## Maze solving robot and fire detected

 ## componants